The BPgWSP test: a Bayesian Weibull Shape Parameter signal detection test for adverse drug reactions: Simulation study for test development and tuning

-The simulation study is implemented in the statistical software environment R \citep{Rsoftware} including the packages rstan \citep{rstanpackage} for the Bayesian model setup and posterior sampling, HDInterval \citep{HDIntervalpackage} for calculation of posterior CIs, and BWSPsignal (available on \url{https://github.com/julia-dyck/BWSPsignal}) containing functions specifically written for the BPgWSP test development and simulation setup.
+The simulation study is implemented in the statistical software environment R \citep{Rsoftware} including the packages rstan \citep{rstanpackage} for the Bayesian model setup and posterior sampling, HDInterval \citep{HDIntervalpackage} for calculation of posterior CIs, and BWSPsignal \cite{BWSPsignal} containing functions for the BPgWSP test and simulation framework.